-→ Embedded V-to-C and topic/subject movement evidence a more richly articulated CP in the bilinguals than

-- I tentatively propose three leftperipheral projections for the EV2 stage: - SubP, from Bhatt & Yoon (1992), specific to embedded clauses. - (Non-recursive) CP1 and CP2, from Walkden (2017)a.
+- → Embedded V-to-C and topic/subject movement evidence a more richly articulated CP in the bilinguals than in monolingual adult German. - I tentatively propose three left-peripheral projections for the EV2 stage: - SubP, from Bhatt & Yoon (1992), specific to embedded clauses. - (Non-recursive) CP1 and CP2, from Walkden (2017)7.